lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

 Objective
 ---------

-Starting from an image of a sample's pore space, we want to compute its effective permeability.
+Starting from a digital representation of a sample's pore space (typically an image produced by a cT-scan), we want to compute its effective permeability.
 Or put differently, we will make a **direct** simulation of flow on the pore level and post-process it for extracting the effective permeability for simplified **continuum** simulations using Darcy's law.

 .. figure:: /_figures/porousModel.*